Updated: Oct 26

-Fireplaces are great in winter months.
+Fireplaces are great in the winter months.
 Before you start using a fireplace in the cooler months make sure the chimney is clean, and it is properly ventilated to prevent any respiratory issues.
 Wood and gas fireplaces pose a potential risk of burns.
 Attaching a larger baby gate around a fireplace will deter children from touching and reaching into the fireplace.

 3. Appropriate clothing when travelling in the car

 Removing thick or puffy clothing when placing a child in a car seat is important.
-Having too much material between a child and the seat beat will result in a looser restraint, placing your child at risk of injury if an accident occurs.
-Options to increase warmth in the car is place a blanket on top of the child and remove it once the car heats up, or pre-warm the car before moving the child into the car.
+Having too much material between a child and the seat belt will result in a looser restraint, placing your child at risk of injury if an accident occurs.
+Options to increase warmth in the car is to place a blanket on top of the child and remove it once the car heats up, or pre-warm the car before moving the child into the car.